projscale/saforia/README.md

 - Adding a master saves it encrypted to the data directory; switching profiles updates which entries you see and which master is used during Generate.

 ## CSV Backup & Import
-- Export CSV: one row per entry with “fingerprint,label,postfix,method_id,created_at,id”.
+- Export CSV: one row per entry with columns `fingerprint,label,postfix,method_id,created_at,id` (plain text, no encryption).
-- Preview Import: shows a list of imported fingerprints with counts; drag a local fingerprint onto an imported one to map, or drop onto “Ignore”.
+- Preview Import: shows imported fingerprints with counts; drag a local fingerprint onto an imported one to map, or drop onto “Ignore” to skip that fingerprint.
-- Apply Import: entries mapped to “Ignore” are skipped; the rest are imported under the selected local fingerprints (Overwrite replaces all entries, otherwise merges).
+- Apply Import: entries mapped to “Ignore” are skipped; the rest are imported under the selected local fingerprints (Overwrite fully replaces the Saved list, otherwise entries are merged).
+Treat CSV as sensitive (it contains labels/postfixes) and delete it after migration.

 Example CSV (header + one entry):
 ```